-- Encouraging the professional and personal development of employees to enhance the quality of work life and maximize employee contributions and satisfaction.
+- Encouraging the professional and personal development of employees to enhance the quality of work-life balance and maximize employee contributions and satisfaction.

-- Earning the confidence and respect of road users by sound engineering practices and established engineering standards.
+- Earning the confidence and respect of road users through sound engineering practices and established engineering standards.

 Requests for new street light installations, new developments, tree trimming, etc. are handled by this division.

 Traffic signals within the City are monitored for optimum operation and capacity, reducing traffic travel time delay.
 Maintenance is done by Salt Lake County.
-Report malfunctions to the Traffic Division (562-6418)
+Report malfunctions or concerns to the Traffic Control division at 801.562.6418.

-Street striping such as stop bars, red curbs and crosswalks, as well as lane lines on city streets are maintained (and old ones removed) by this division.
+Street striping such as stop bars, red curbs and crosswalks, as well as lane lines on city streets are maintained (and old ones removed) by the Traffic Control division.